 It is possible to take a non-agent approach for your PST migration project, but this means having to collect files manually, likely generating errors in Microsoft Outlook for every user (not to mention they lose access to their data during the migration).

 It’s far more successful to deploy an agent, such as Quadrotech’s PST Flight Deck, on a company-wide level, which will then scan the required pathways for PSTs and related metadata.
 Furthermore, the agent will examine the user’s Outlook environment to detect which PSTs are currently connected, giving the process far more accuracy.

 Details about the PST files that have been discovered – such as the owner, size, file name, path, date created, date last modified, whether it’s attached to Outlook or not, etc. – will be exported back to PST Flight Deck’s server to help with future planning of the PST migration (we have options for both locally stored files and PSTs on network drives!).
 The user’s home share and local drives are also scanned by the agent, and group shares are scanned centrally via the fileserver scanner.

 Ultimately, using an agent simplifies the detection process while guaranteeing optimal security, which is why we believe it’s essential for a successful migration.

-If you’d like to hear from a PST to Office 365 migration specialist, please complete the form below and one of our team will get in touch to discuss your project and offer a quote.
+If you’d like to hear from a PST to Office 365 migration specialist, please contact us and one of our team will get in touch to discuss your project and offer a quote.